Keith Drury’s Backpacking equipment list

 CLOTHES FOR WEARING

 ___ Shorts/pants—always.
-I wear a cheap pair of nylon running shorts usually.
+I usually wear a cheap pair of nylon running shorts usually.
 I like running shorts with pockets.
-In the cold and in the desert.
-However recently I’m wearing a lightweight pair of full-length “cargo pants” I got for Christmas—at about 6 oz.
-Forget cotton or jeans.
+However, recently I’m wearing a super-lightweight pair of full-length “cargo pants” I got for Christmas—at about 6 oz.
+But, forget cotton or jeans.
+“Cotton kills.”

 ___ Socks.
-I usually wear two pairs of liners on each foot.
+I usually wear two pairs of liners on each foot, nothing moe.
 Two pair of thin socks dry out faster on my pack between changes than one thick pair.
-Some of my poverty-stricken students use men’s dress socks or women’s thin nylon socks they buy at the dollar store®.
+Some of my poverty-stricken students use men’s dress socks or women’s thin nylon socks they buy at the Dollar Store®.
 I use more expensive non-cotton liners but I’m not sure they’re not much better than what my students wear.
-In the cold or in rainy territory or sometimes when I just feel like it I take Smartwool® socks—my favorite thicker socks (I have one pair I have logged over 1000 miles on).
+In the cold or in rainy territory or sometimes when I just feel like it I add a pair of Smartwool® socks—my favorite thicker socks (I have one pair I have logged over 1000 miles on/in).
 But they are expensive.
-Cotton can work, but once they’re wet—they’ll never dry and you’ll be carrying or wearing heavy wet socks from then on.
+Cotton can work theoretically, but once they’re wet—they’ll never dry and you’ll be carrying or wearing heavy wet socks from then on.
+During the last thousand miles, however, I have tried wearing one pair of liners and one pair of Smartwool socks—and take nothing as backups.
+I’m not yet sure about this.

 ___ Sneakers—always.
-Any sneakers you feel comfortable in is fine.
+Any sneakers you feel comfortable in are fine.
 I personally am a totally committed fan of New Balance® sneakers.
-I get about 500 miles per pair of NB shoes.
+I get about 500-600 trail miles per pair of NB shoes.
 I used up four pairs of NB 804’s then they quit making them.
 (805’s are lousy for the trail—forget them) Then I used up five pair of NB 806s until they disappeared too.
-I used up a pair of NB 871s in the desert and they blew out in 350 miles.
+I used up a pair of NB 871s in the desert and they blew out in 350 miles--yuck.
 I have a pair of NB 915 waterproof sneakers for snow and rain—but they suck—literally.
-Finally I found a close-out on NB806s and bought several pair.
-Whatever find comfortable sneakers and break them in with 100 miles before your big hike.
-Here’s the rule: use a sneaker that makes your foot feel good and one that has some lugs on the sole.
+Finally I found a close-out on NB 806s and bought several pair.
+Recently I’ve been using NB1011’s but they aren’t as good as the old 806s.
+Whatever, find comfortable sneakers and break them in with 100 miles before your big hike.
+Here’s the rule: use a sneaker that makes your foot feel good and one that has a some tred on the sole.
 If you’re hiking less than 300 miles just go in your old sneakers and buy nothing new as far as shoes go.
-If you carry a gigantic pack (against my advice) or have really weak ankles you might need heavier “boots” like hunters wear but you’ll find few of them on serious backpackers now.
+If you carry a gigantic pack (against my advice) or have really weak ankles you might need heavier “boots” like hunters wear, but you’ll find few of them on serious backpackers nowadays—boots area for city people pretending to be backpackers.
 If you don’t sprain your ankles often, and you will be carrying a light pack, sneakers are the best bet for backpacking.
 If you are headed off on a 500+ mile hike do one additional thing—even with New Balance sneakers: toss out the cheap insole and put a proper one in.
 I use Superfeet® insoles—I’ve had these insoles last over 2000 miles—through four pairs of shoes—and they are sweet (they are NOT soft, so forget “soft”—you don’t want soft).
-Bottom lin4e: for a short hike use comfortable sneakers you already own.
-For a longer hike buy sneaks ½ or a full size larger and break them in with 100 miles. (your feet swell ½ size or more after 100 miles—hence the larger size for longer hikes)
+Bottom line: for a short hike use comfortable sneakers you already own.
+For a longer hike buy sneakers ½ or a full size larger and break them in with 100 miles. (your feet swell ½ size or more after 100 miles—hence the larger size for longer hikes)

 ___ Glasses/contacts—never.
 I never take glasses backpacking even when I was required to wear them to drive a car.
 The first summer I left them home and hiked all summer without them I returned home and tried my glasses on and they “felt weird.”
 My optometrist tested my eyes to discover my eyesight had improved by 50% over the summer—just from forcing my eyes to do it (I rally wanted to see the views I guess!).
 Anyway, this is not scientific, and may sound made-up, but it happened to me.
-I never put glasses back on—even after I got my new prescription.
-IN fact when I went to renew my license I passed the eye test that I’d failed since I was a teen.
+I never put glasses back on.
+In fact when I went to renew my license I passed the eye test that I’d failed since I was a teen.
 You decide.
 Biology professor, Burt Webb always takes contacts and never has problems—well, almost never—there was that sandstorm in Washington once….

 ___CLOTHES FOR CARRYING

 ___Sleeping hat—always I carry a thin stocking hat for sleeping, chilly mornings, and hypothermic-inducing rain.
 I’m a baby when it comes to cold—so I wear a sleeping hat even in the summer.
-If you are a hot-headed sleeper you’ll get away without this probably.
+If you are not bald-headed and are a hot sleeper you’ll get away without this.

 F. Cold weather additions (when it is going to be in the 30’s or less)

 ___Fleece or wool sweater, or even a lightweight down jacket.
 Walking in a tee shirt is fine at 33 degrees—I use so much energy walking it feels perfect.
 But sitting down for a break at that temperature requires something to fight the chills with.
-In cold weather I put on fleece & my stocking hat during breaks, and sometimes for the first hour of a chilly morning.
+In cold weather I put on a fleece & my stocking hat during breaks, and sometimes for the first hour of a chilly morning too.
 If I’m expecting temps in the teens I take a lightweight down jacket instead of the fleece.
-If below zero I carry a NorthFace parka.
+If, below zero I carry a NorthFace parka.

-___XXL Totes® OK it sounds crazy—but if I’m hiking in the snow I often still walk in sneakers, I just add XXL Totes® (the zip-up kind to the outside of the sneakers) to the sneakers to get a 100% waterproof shoe.
+___XXL Totes® OK it sounds crazy, I know—but if I’m hiking in the snow I often still walk in sneakers, I just add XXL Totes® (the zip-up kind to the outside of the sneakers) to the sneakers to get a 100% waterproof shoe.
 They last about a hundred miles in the snow, and longer if you have duct tape.

 ___Ice axe, snowshoes, crampons, rope.
 If doing mountaineering.

 ___Tent.
-Sometimes I trade my tarp for a small mountaineering tent for snow.
+Sometimes I trade my tarp for a small mountaineering tent for blowing snow areas.

 G. Eating: